5/7/2025

 Operator

 Thank you.
-Our next question comes from the line of John Carlton Tony from Jeffries.
+Our next question comes from the line of John Colantoni from Jefferies.
 The line's open.

 speaker

 Thanks for taking my questions.
-Just wanted to ask about average order value.
-You picked up nicely in the quarter.
-Maybe talk about the drivers of that improvement from sort of US restaurants, international restaurants, and grocery and convenience.
+Just wanted to ask about average order values picked up nicely in the quarter.
+Maybe talk about the drivers of that improvement from sort of U.S. restaurant, international restaurant, and grocery and convenience.
 And specifically, curious how basket sizes have shifted across those three businesses in the quarter.
-And second, just a contributing to your outlook there.
+And second, just a quick one on GOV guidance.
+Can you just give us a little sense for how much FX is contributing to your outlook there?
+Thanks.

 speaker